2021 Terms & Conditions and Code of Conduct

 - In the case of illness/injury, refunds cannot be applied.

-- If you have paid by Childcare Vouchers and your voucher provider accepts refunds, you can request the refund to be returned to your provider.
+- If you have paid by Childcare Voucher and your voucher provider accepts refunds, you can request the refund to be returned to your provider.
+Ascertaining whether a voucher provider accepts refunds is the responsibility of the parent/carer, not the Lumen Summer Camp.

 - In exceptional circumstances we may have to cancel particular dates, in this event, we will try to give those booked onto the programme at least 14 days’ notice and will offer a suitable alternative if one is available, or refund all monies paid for the dates cancelled, if preferred.